 Over the past 75 years we have welcomed thousands of campers to experience the beauty of creation and learn about God’s love for them at Manitoba Pioneer Camp.

-We offer activities such as wilderness canoe tripping to world class fishing, sailing, and swimming at our camps for youth between the ages of 8 and 17.
+We offer activities such as wilderness canoe tripping, fishing, sailing, and swimming at our camps for youth between the ages of 8 and 17.
 At Pioneer Camp we are dedicated to furthering God’s purposes among our staff and campers.
-Our interactions are guided by a commitment to challenging campers with the reality of God and introduce them to a real relationship with Jesus Christ.
-We are practicing, teaching and modeling life that is led by the Scriptures and focused on serving one another as Jesus did.
+Our interactions are guided by a commitment to challenge campers with the reality of God and introduce them to a real relationship with Jesus Christ.
+We are practicing, teaching, and modeling life that is led by the scriptures and focused on serving one another as Jesus did.